vatihh/vatihh.github.io/README.md

   </tr>
 </table>

 <p>Rory Mercury (ロリー·マーキュリー) is a demigoddess and an apostle of Emroy, the god of darkness, war, violence, and death.
 She looks like a young girl, but her actual age is about 900 years.
-Along similar lines, despite her delicate, petite frame, she is widely known as Rory the Reaper.</p>
+Along similar lines, despite her delicate, petite shape, she is widely known as Rory the Reaper.</p>